ecembazman/GenderAndLeadership/README.md

 # GenderAndLeadership
 This study is a project of Istanbul Kültür University Computer Engineering Master's Program with Thesis, Computational Thinking and Data Science course.

-The report of this project is gşven below:
+The report of this project is given below:
 [HDVB_EcemNilayBazman.pdf](https://github.com/ecembazman/GenderAndLeadership/files/7481792/HDVB_EcemNilayBazman.pdf)